Episode 3 – Layan’s Cabin

 Come over here by the wood stove and you can get warmed up.
 I hope you like fish gumbo because – if I do say so myself, which I frequently do – I make a pretty good one and it is almost ready.

 It was then that Jaak began to take in some of the sights and smells of the cabin.
-A delicious fishy aroma intermingled with aromatic spices was indeed wafting up from a heavy cast iron pot gently bubbling away which was sitting on the wood burning stove.
-Jaak suddenly realized he was ravenously hungry.
-He had not had anything to eat since lunchtime and his late afternoon hike up the hill.
+A delicious fishy aroma intermingled with aromatic spices wafted up from a heavy cast-iron pot gently bubbling away on the wood-burning stove.
+Only then did Jaak realise just how ravenously hungry he was.
+He had not had anything to eat since lunchtime, and his late-afternoon hike up the hill had left him famished.

 Jaak: Thanks!
 I’m starving!
 I love fish gumbo!

-In little time, Layan had extracted two wooden bowls out of his side table, ladled a generous serving of chunky fish gumbo into each of them and set them on a small table.
+In no time, Layan produced two wooden bowls from a side table, ladled a generous serving of chunky fish gumbo into each of them and set them on a small table.

 Layan: So then, you are Altai’s boy.
 I had heard that you had come to live in the valleys.
 How do you like it here?
 Did you manage to get any Tet-Net signal?

 Layan posed this last question with a knowing glint in his eye and with the faintest hint of a slight toothy smile.
-He knew only too well that Jaak would have been unlikely to get any reliable signal even up on the ridge, and that he certainly would not have any signal further down at the bottom of the valley where he lived.
+He knew only too well that Jaak was unlikely to get any reliable signal — even up on the ridge — and certainly not in the valley below.

 Jaak looked at Layan with a slightly bemused and skeptical expression.